m5b/ICS32/_sources/notes/wk7.md

 ```

 The server here is quite rudimentary, it can only handle the very specific requests that we will be sending to it using the client POST request program above.
-Since we are conducting a deep dive into the **`http`** library for this course, we will only take a cursory pass at the code here.
+Since we are not conducting a deep dive into the **`http`** library for this course, we will only take a cursory pass at the code here.
 However, if you would like to build out this small HTTP server program a little more, feel free to use this code.

 To build a minimal viable HTTP server in Python, we can rely on the **`http`** and **`socketserver`** modules to manage most of the heavy lifting.
 The only code we will need to create is a custom request handler and a few lines to start the TCPServer that is included in the **`socketserver`** module.
 Python's **`http`** module includes a couple of request handlers for basic requests (**`SimpleHTTPRequestHandler`** and **`CGIHTTPRequestHandler`**), but neither of these support POST requests by default.
 So we have to create our own!
 Fortunately, the **`http`** module also provides a **`BaseHTTPRequestHandler`** that we can build upon (more on that in the Advanced Inheritance lecture).